D8 Criteria & methodological standards

 A close collaboration with Regional Sea Conventions is crucial, as contaminants cross national and EU borders.
 Lists of substances which potentially pose a risk to or via the aquatic environment have been also compiled under RSC and other international organizations:

 While prioritization lists through the WFD and RSCs exist, there is need to also take recent or spatially limited contaminant issues into consideration.
+JRC is contributing to the identification and selection of MSFD relevant contaminants.
 Chemical substances occurring in the marine environment might derive from specific sea-based human activities, such as shipping, antifouling agents, aquaculture, ammunition dumping, etc. Two recent publications review the literature to identify contaminants potentially released from these sea-based sources, providing an overview of the policies and frameworks for their management and regulation within the EU.
 This kind of information may contribute to the setting-up of approaches to marine pollution monitoring as well as help guide the identification of relevant substances for the implementation of the MSFD descriptor 8.

 The MSFD also considers the effects of pollution on the ecosystem components concerned, having regard to the selected biological processes and taxonomic groups where a cause/effect relationship has been established and needs to be monitored.